Manfred-Mayer/GWAS_DHs_landraces/README.md

 ### 3. SNP based GWAS in landrace derived DH lines<br/>
 Folder: *3_GWAS_DHs_SNPs*<br/>

-**3.01_input_GWAS_SNPs.r**: Generates all input files needed for the SNP-based analysis with gemma, including an sh-script with the respective gemma commands; run this sh-script before step 3.02.<br/>
+**3.01_input_GWAS_SNPs.r**: Generates all input files needed for the SNP-based analysis with GEMMA, including an sh-script with the respective GEMMA commands; run this sh-script before step 3.02.<br/>

-**3.02_summary_GWAS_SNPs.r**: Summarizes gemma output; generates Manhattan plot, QQ plot and list of significant SNPs for each GWAS run.<br/>
+**3.02_summary_GWAS_SNPs.r**: Summarizes GEMMA output; generates Manhattan plot, QQ plot and list of significant SNPs for each GWAS run.<br/>

 **3.03_defineRegions_GWAS_SNPs.r**: Defines trait associated regions by assigning significant SNPs to one region if they are within 1 Mb of each other and in high linkage disequilibrium (*r*<sup>2</sup> ≥ 0.8); output is a list of regions for each environment-specific GWAS run, with a specified focus SNP for each region.<br/>